lamesteed/esp32-sonde/README.md

    Example:
    % idf.py -p /dev/cu.wchusbserial2110 flash

+   For Linux, UART port will be under /dev/ttyUSB0.
+In some cases, you must enable permissions to read and write from that port with the following command before flash (Fedora):
+   % sudo chmod a+rw /dev/ttyUSB0
+   % idf.py -p /dev/ttyUSB0 flash

 5. To start monitoring serial port for application output
    % idf.py -p <PORT> monitor
    Example: